-Irish scientists have recently made a groundbreaking discovery that involves tapping of a biomolecule to produce an impressive amount of electricity.
-The researchers at the University of Limerick (UL), Republic of Ireland, feel that this method could in future lead to novel ways of powering devices like smartphones, motion detectors and mobile phone speakers in cars and video games.
+Irish scientists have recently made a groundbreaking discovery that involves the tapping of a biomolecule to produce an impressive amount of electricity.
+The researchers at the University of Limerick (UL), Republic of Ireland, feel that this method could in the future lead to novel ways of powering devices like smartphones, motion detectors, and mobile phone speakers in cars and video games.

 The full paper is entitled, Control of Piezoelectricity in Amino Acids by Supramolecular Packing and is authored by Sarah Guerin, Aimee Stapleton, and Andrei L Kholkin.
 The contributing authors also include Drahomir Chovan, Rabah Mouras, Ning Liu, Cian McKeown, Matthew Gleeson, Christophe Silien, Fernando M F Rhen, Mohamed R Noor, Syed A M Tofail, Tewfik Soulimane, and Damien Thompson.